Investment Property LLC: Everything You Need to Know

 While you are entitled to limited liability through your LLC, some plaintiffs can “pierce the corporate veil” finding your personally liable if the lawsuit involves allegations of fraud.

 Another issue that could arise is if an LLC owner has a piece of property in his or her name, and wants to transfer the property into the LLC’s name.
 While this can be done, there is a risk of triggering the due-on-sale clause, meaning that you would instantly owe the remainder of the loan before you can successfully transfer the property to your LLC.

 If you need help forming your investment property LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.